NCERT Solutions for Class 11 Biology Chapter 19 Chemical Coordination and Integration

 Endocrine glands-

-The glands which do not discharge their secretions into ducts are known as endocrine glands.
+The glands that do not discharge their secretions into ducts are known as endocrine glands.
 These glands discharge their secretions directly into the blood.
-Examples of endocrine glands include Pituitary gland, thyroid gland, adrenal gland, etc.
+Examples of endocrine glands include the Pituitary gland, thyroid gland, adrenal gland, etc.

 (c) Hormone